 Safety & Features

-Some of the expected features on the Smart SUV include OTA updates, smart key and voice control.
+Some of the other expected features of the smart SUV include OTA updates, smart key and voice control.
 In the concept version, it’s possible to update more than 75% of all the ECUs remotely.

 Production & Release date

 Production of the smart electric SUV will take place in Xi’an, China.
 The report from JESMB mentioned above says that Europe will get the smart electric SUV at the end of 2022 and that the Chinese launch will take place a little earlier.
 European customers won’t have many customization choices for the vehicle which will be shipped from the Far East.
 Building extensive customization into the buying experience would be expensive for a mass-market model.
 European customers will have more equipment package options instead, the report adds.

 Geely’s platform and Chinese manufacturing would allow Daimler to comfortably position the smart electric SUV in a more affordable price range than the Mercedes EQA.
 For reference, in Germany, the EQA, currently Daimler’s smallest electric SUV, starts at EUR 47,540.50.
 Daimler could set the base price of the Smart electric SUV at around EUR 35,000 to stay clear of the Mercedes model.